 |The following example assume that you have not yet changed the management key.
 If you have changed the management key, add

-Generate a key in slot 9a (any slot should suffice):
+Generate or import a key in slot 9a (any slot should suffice):

 yubico-piv-tool -s 9a -a generate -o public.pem